somnambulist-tech/api-bundle/README.md

 to `data`).
 You can set this by using `withKey()` to use some other word.
 Note: this should be a valid JSON object property.

-For paginators the `withURL` should be used to set the current URL for that was requested.
-This will then be used to build pagination links.
+For paginators the URL must be specified when creating the binding.
+It may be changed using `withURL` once the binding has been created.
+The provided URL will be used to generate the pagination links.
 In addition to the pagination meta data, various X-API-Pagination headers are added along with a Link header for the next / previous results.

 __Note:__ pagination is setup to work with PagerFanta and Doctrine ORM Paginator resources only.